Ficool

 The last thing he expected was more pack members to show up.

-Julius being found was a surprise, but now his alpha new about him.
+Julius's being discovered was bad enough, but now his alpha knew about him.

-Dominic shifted, but something told him not to run yet.
+Dominic shifted, but something urged him not to run.

-He didn't understand how he couldn't sense, smell, or hear her.
+He couldn't understand how he hadn't sensed, smelled, or heard her.

-'I think it's time for us to talk' her wolf said to his wolf as she started walking away.
+"I think it's time for us to talk," her wolf said to his as she started walking away.

 Ayla was done running.

-This man was toying with someone, and it wasn't going to be her.
+This man was playing games with someone, and it wasn't going to be her or her boys.

-Julius and Alexander had begun to mean too much to her.
+Julius and Alexander had begun to mean too much to her, and she wasn't about to let them be played any longer.

-They were almost starting to feel like family, and no one would hurt her family.
+They were starting to feel like family, and no one would hurt her family.

 There was no sign of Ayla.

-Alexander was totally helpless, and Julius felt bad for him as he sat on the couch trying to think.
+Alexander was totally helpless as he sat on the couch trying to think, and Julius watched on, feeling bad for his friend.

-Back in the woods, Ayla was leading Dominic to a place she felt safe to talk.
+In the woods, Ayla led Dominic to a secluded spot surrounded by cover, a place she felt safe enough to talk.

-There it was, the entrance to the cave of wonders.
+Soon, the entrance to the "cave of wonders" appeared.

-She was clear to show him who was in charge from the jump.
+She was clear to show him who was in charge from the start.

-"I can promise you I had no idea that Lucas was going to be sent here" he said.
+"I can promise you I had no idea Lucas was going to be sent here," Dominic said, gesturing with his hands as if to sell the truth.

-"Can you not see the similarities.
+"Can't you see the resemblance?
 I'm his dad.
 He was stolen from me.
-I would never harm him" he reassured her.
+I'd never harm him," he reassured her.

 It was clear that he wasn't trying to deceive her, but it didn't make what she heard earlier go away.